getfem-doc/getfem-doc-translations/doc/sphinx/source/matlab/cmdref_gf_model_set.rst

       The same law as the previous one but adapted to the plane strain approximation.
 Can only be used in 2D.

-    See GetFEM++ user documentation for further explanations on the discretization of the plastic flow and on the implemented plastic laws.
+    See GetFEM user documentation for further explanations on the discretization of the plastic flow and on the implemented plastic laws.
-    See also GetFEM++ user documentation on time integration strategy (integration of transient problems).
+    See also GetFEM user documentation on time integration strategy (integration of transient problems).

     IMPORTANT : remember that `small_strain_elastoplasticity_next_iter` has